-The Preffered Data Storage Method
+The Preferred Data Storage Method

-The storage requirements for accumulating the information keep increasing with the increasing information that humans access.
+The storage requirements for accumulating the data keep increasing with the increasing information that humans access.
 It could be a collection of songs, software, movies, or just some doc files.
 The data requirements continue increasing with each passing day.

 Software As A Service (SaaS)

 Storage as a Service lets users connect to as well as use cloud-based apps via the Internet.
-Popular examples of this include calendaring, email, and even office tools (Like Microsoft Office).
+Famous examples of this include calendaring, email, and even office tools (Like Microsoft Office).
 SaaS offers a comprehensive solution purchased from a cloud service provider on a pay-as-you-go basis.

 You hire the use of the app for your organization as well as your users to connect to it through the Internet, typically using a web browser.
 The service provider's data center holds all the app data, app software, middleware, and underlying infrastructure.
 The service provider is responsible for managing the software as well as hardware and can ensure the security and availability of the app as well as the data if the appropriate service agreement is in place.
 SaaS allows organizations to get up quickly and become operational with an app at minimum cost upfront.